 Many of our concessions in the continental United States contain minimum ACDBE participation requirements, and bidding on or submitting proposals for new concessions often requires that we meet or use good faith efforts to meet minimum ACDBE participation goals.
 Due to various factors, the process of identifying and contracting with ACDBEs can be challenging.
 The rules and regulations governing the certification and counting of ACDBE participation in airport concessions are complex, and ensuring ongoing compliance is costly and time consuming.
-If we fail to comply with the minimum ACDBE participation requirements, we may be held responsible for breach of contract, which could result in the termination of a concession or monetary damages and could adversely affect our ability to bid on or obtain future concessions.
+If we fail to comply with the minimum ACDBE participation of a concession or monetary damages and could adversely affect our ability to bid on or obtain future concessions.
 To the extent we fail to comply with the minimum ACDBE participation goals, there could be a material adverse impact on our business, financial condition and results of operations.

-Information technology systems failure or disruption, or changes to information technology related to payment systems, could impact our day-to-day operations.
+Information technology system failures or disruptions, or changes to information technology related to payment systems, could impact our day-to-day operations.